 - 1 teaspoon olive oil

-- 2 350 g packages tofu extra firm, cubed
+- 700 grams tofu extra firm, cubed (about two packages)

 - 3 cups water